 To ease your task of cleaning your microfiber cloth, you can pre-treat it.
 Before washing them you can add a few drops of dish liquid or laundry detergent to treat stains.
 Rub it with your hands and then let it stay and work for 5 minutes.

 Should you use a washing machine or your hands for a simple wash?
 Ehh, all of that depends upon you.
-But according to me, hand wash is enough and more recommendable than the machine wash.
-Still, you want to try machine wash?
-Don’t worry I will guide you through both the ways.
+But according to me, hand-washing is enough and more recommendable than machine wash.
+Still, do you want to try machine washing?
+Don’t worry I will guide you through both ways.

 Best Wash: Hand Wash